 Question: During the fall we get piles of leaves.
-Is it best to rake leaves – which I hate and is time consuming – and create a compost pile, run the mower over them for leaf compost or let them lay where they are.
+Is it best to rake leaves – which I hate and is time-consuming – and create a compost pile.
+Next, run the mower over them for leaf fertilizer or let them lay where they are and compost?
 John, Tuckahoe, Virginia

 Answer: John, homeowners and lawn care professionals face the problem of what to do with fall leaves in the landscape.
-Handled correctly, this material – leaves – become a valuable byproduct with leaf composting and organic fertilizer.
+Handled correctly, this material – leaves – become a valuable byproduct with composting and organic leaves as fertilizer.

 Dropping Tree Leaves Packing Nutrients

-As trees root more deeply than most plants, they bring up and store in their leaves minerals found deep in the sub-soil.
+As trees root more deeply than most plants, they bring up and store minerals in their leaves deep in the sub-soil.
 Biological chemists preforming analysis of tree leaves to determine the mineral content and fertilizer value of different species.

 The sugar maple ranks high, in quantity of leaf crop and fertilizer value.

-Leaves not only provide a source of minerals from deep in the soil but also a source of humus, the activator of the soil.
-Humus retains moisture, loosens and aerates the soil, improves drainage, feeds the bacteria which break down the soil wastes into plant foods and itself releases plant foods slowly.
+Leaves provide not only a source of minerals from deep in the soil but also a source of humus, the activator of the soil.
+Humus retains moisture, loosens and aerates the soil, improves drainage, feeds the bacteria which break down the soil wastes into plant foods, and releases plant foods slowly.